Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Links between the sample cloud boundary and extremal dependence measures

-\cite{Balkema2010} were the first to provide results linking the asymptotic shape of a scaled sample cloud to asymptotic independence. \cite{Nolde2014} extended this work to show that the coefficient of asymptotic independence, $\eta$, is linked to the set $G$ defined in~\eqref{eqn:G} via the relationship
+This section provides a summary of key information from the important theoretical work of Nolde and Wadsworth \cite{Nolde2021}, which established links between $G$ and the extremal dependence features from Section~\ref{subsec:BEVfeatures}.
+Balkema and Nolde \cite{Balkema2010} were the first to provide results linking the asymptotic shape of a scaled sample cloud to asymptotic independence.
+Nolde \cite{Nolde2014} extended this work to show that the coefficient of asymptotic independence, $\eta$, is linked to the set $G$ defined in~\eqref{eqn:G} via the relationship

 We can think of this as moving the set $[1,\infty]^2$ along the line $x_2=x_1$ towards the origin, until it intersects the set $G$ (although this intersection does not have to occur on the diagonal).
-We demonstrate this feature in the top left panel of Figure~\ref{fig:featureEx} for a Gaussian copula with $\rho=0.75$.
-In this case, $\eta=(1+\rho)/2=0.875$, corresponding to the known value of $\eta$ for this model.
-A higher dimensional version of~\eqref{eqn:Neta} was previously used by \cite{Simpson2021} to study the extremal dependence structure of vine copulas.
+A pictorial demonstration of this result, and those that follow in this section, is provided in the supplementary material \cite[Section A]{SupplementaryMaterial}.
+A higher dimensional version of~\eqref{eqn:Neta} was previously used in \cite{Simpson2021} to study the extremal dependence structure of vine copulas.

 To calculate the value of $\lambda(\omega)$, \cite{Nolde2021} consider sets of the form